SigmaWe/EvalBase/README.md

 ### GPU

 There are memory leaks when using GPUs.
-So, please distable GPUs:
+So, please disable GPUs:
 ```shell
 export CUDA_VISIBLE_DEVICES=''
 ```